losewinner/LLVM/clang-tools-extra/docs/clang-tidy/checks/modernize/use-integer-sign-comparison.rst

 C++20 ``std::cmp_*`` alternative, if available.

-The check provides a replacement only for C++20 or later, otherwise it highlights the problem and expects a user fixes it manually.
+The check provides a replacement only for C++20 or later, otherwise it highlights the problem and expects the user to fix it manually.

 Examples of fixes created by the check: